 In addition to being the right choice of tool for our job, exploring and learning Python allowed the team to work more closely together and bond more than ever.

 We as a team learned something new together and solved multiple issues as we hit walls; which took our team bonding to great heights!

 Given the nature of our project, Python did fit in very well.
-It’s dynamically typed and the libraries are feature-rich, working for both simple API calls as well as complex operations around data transformation and filtering.
-As engineers, we worked together as a team to “learn how to learn” and adopt a new language the right way.
+It’s dynamically typed and the libraries are feature-rich, working for simple API calls and complex operations around data transformation and filtering.
+As engineers, we worked as a team to “learn how to learn” and adopt a new language the right way.
 With the help of Capital One’s Python Gurus, we adopted all the best practices for developing a working production application and delivered this project before the committed deadline.
 I am lucky to be part of such an awesome team, as well as to work with Capital One Python experts like Steven Lott, which was critical for getting us across the finish line.

 I hope this has been helpful and would love to learn what languages you and your team have adopted recently; especially in data-driven projects like this, connect with me on LinkedIn and share what you’ve been working on!